mstksg/inCode/copy/entries/type-levels.md

 Anyway, hope you enjoyed the ride!
 I hope you found some new ideas for ways to write your code in the future, or at least found them interesting or eye-opening.
+Again, none of the data structures here are presented to be practically useful as-is -- the point is more to present these typing principles and mechanics in a fun manner and to inspire a sense of wonder.

 Which level is your favorite, and what level do you *wish* you could work at if things got a little more ergonomic?

 Special Thanks
 --------------